-W. Hotel, Country Inn
+W.V.
+Hotel, Country Inn

 - (1) Shall be an adaptive reuse of an existing structure.
-Expansion is permitted. - (2) A maximum of 10 rented guest rooms are permitted for a maximum of 20 occupants. - (3) Rented guest rooms may only be used by transient visitors and travelers and rented on a nightly, weekend, or weekly basis. - (4) A minimum of one parking space for the manager of the property and an additional parking space for each guest room shall be required. - (5) A country inn hotel shall only be allowed on lots with frontage on Routes 25 and 48 and shall not be permitted in any other location or district. - (6) The manager must reside on site when rooms are occupied.
+Expansion is permitted limited to ten percent of the existing gross floor area. - (2) A maximum of 10 rented guest rooms are permitted for a maximum of 20 occupants. - (3) Rented guest rooms may only be used by transient visitors and travelers and rented on a nightly, weekend, or weekly basis. - (4) A minimum of one parking space for the manager of the property and an additional parking space for each guest room shall be required. - (5) A country inn hotel shall only be allowed on lots with frontage on Routes 25 and 48 and shall not be permitted in any other location or district. - (6) The manager must reside on site when rooms are occupied.

-X. Hotel, Maritime Inn
+X.W.
+Hotel, Maritime Inn

-- (1) A marina, as set forth in this Code, shall be on the same lot and be available to guests and the public alike. - (2) The standards set forth for a Hotel use above shall apply, except the total number of rooms is capped at thirty, regardless of the parcel size and the restaurant may be open to the public.
+(1) A marina, as set forth in this Code, shall be on the same lot and be available to guests and the public alike.

+(2) The standards set forth for a Hotel use above shall apply, except the total number of rooms is capped at thirty, regardless of the parcel size and the restaurant may be open to the public.